Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

 Posteroanterior (PA) chest view is the most common radiological investigation in the emergency department 1.
 The PA view examines the lungs, bony thoracic cavity, mediastinum and great vessels.
 The chest X-ray is frequently used to aid diagnosis of acute and chronic conditions.

-The chest radiograph (CXR) is the most ubiquitous radiological investigation.
+The chest radiograph (also known as the chest x-ray or CXR) is the most ubiquitous radiological investigation.

 The chest radiograph is performed for a broad content of indications, including but not limited to 1-4: